vasilakisfil/Introspected-REST/README.md

 The authors of Introspected REST don't see the reasoning of this constraint by HTTP spec and advise the community to investigate the possibility of ingonring this limitation and proceed with HTTP OPTIONS introspection process that fits best to this architectural style.
-Eventually that would lead the IETF to completely drop it from HTTP spec.
+Eventually, that would lead the IETF to completely drop it from HTTP spec.

 #### 10.5.2.
 Media Type parameters must be very well defined
 According to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand: